 - Continue to ensure we provide clients with work that represents a diverse point of view

-- Advise clients on establishing stronger DE&I goals and strategies, and encourage them to support initiatives that promote advancement of Black and Brown people
+- Advise clients on establishing stronger DE&I goals and strategies, and encourage them to support initiatives that promote advancement of BIPOC

 Our namesake Zeno of Citium famously said “We have two ears and one mouth so we can listen more than we speak.”
 So, naturally our work begins with listening to many important voices.
 But, systemic change requires speaking up, speaking out and taking action.
 We will do this and more.
 And be transparent in our progress.